txt/ase23/docs/intro.md

 <br clear=all>

 ## Answer0: Who Cares?
-I not here to study philosophy.
+I'm  not here to study philosophy.

 I just want